 We are given a slice of time on this earth and how we manage the journey each day will influence the experience of our professional and personal life.
 Achieving and sustaining mastery to remain relevant in an ever-changing world requires commitment.

-I hypothesis that by adopting a process with a set of proven strategies will increase the likelihood we will live the life we wish for.
+I hypothesize that adopting a process with a set of proven strategies will increase the likelihood we will live the life we wish for.
 I help people learn and apply a collection of strategies that help them transition to a unique path designed in context to who they are.

 The background below provides the context of why I write and openly share content and work with people directly in a coaching engagement.